 The lack of water and food was extremely hard on Jim and the other prisoners.
 He watched as two POWs ran to a water spigot to fill their canteens with water.
 Both men were shot by the Japanese.
 Jim felt he was luckier than many of the other POWs since he had drunk three cans of condensed milk and eaten a can of corn-beef hash before starting the march.
 This food in his opinion helped him make it through the march.

 Jim like other POWs wanted to get out of the camp because of the number of POWs dying each day.
 He volunteered, with his high school friend, Sgt.
 Willard Von Bergen to go out on a work detail to rebuild bridges.
-The detail, later known as the "Lumban Bridge Detail" rebuilt bridges that had been destroyed during the American retreat for the Japanese Engineers.
+The detailwas known to them as "The Bridge Building Detail," since the POWs rebuilt bridges that had been destroyed - during the American retreat - for the Japanese Engineers.
 This detail was also under the command of Lt.
 Col. Ted Wickord the commanding officer of the 192nd Tank Battalion.
 The detail left Camp O'Donnell on May 1, 1942.

 Once out of the camp, the POWs were broken into four detachments of 250 men each.
 Jim's detachment was sent to Calauan.
 There, the POWs were amazed by the concern shown for them by the Filipino people.
 The townspeople arranged for their doctor and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.